Coolshanlan/HighlightTranslator/README.md

 ### :pushpin: Checkbox "select"
 When you highlight some content, the translation will be automatically displayed.
 ### :pushpin: Checkbox "input"
-Display InputBox and Translate Button
+Display InputBox and Translate Button.<br>
+You can type the texts in Input Box and then `press Enter` or `click Translate Button` to get the result.

 ## :notebook_with_decorative_cover: Google Translate API
 This API can get the translation result from Google Translate